ligolang/ligo/gitlab-pages/docs/setup/installation.md

 title: Installation
 ---

 There are currently two ways to get started with Ligo, both of those will allow you to use the Ligo CLI with your contracts.
-You can choose to use either the Docker image, or to compile & build the Ligo CLI yourself.
+You can choose to use either a Docker image, or to compile & build the Ligo CLI yourself.

 ## Dockerized installation (recommended)